Debit and Credit Adjustments: General Information

 Reversal of Debit Adjustments

-Original debit adjustments with the Open and Closed status can be reversed by clicking Reverse on the More menu of the Bills and Adjustments (AP301000) form.
+You can reverse original debit adjustments with the Open and Closed status by clicking Reverse on the More menu of the Bills and Adjustments (AP301000) form.
 The Reverse command is not available for original debit adjustments created automatically on reverse of an original bill.

 If you reverse a debit adjustment, the system performs the following actions on the Bills and Adjustments form: